Azure/appservice-landing-zone-accelerator/README.md

 GitHub Actions pipelines are located in the [`.github/workflows`](.github/workflows/) directory with templates stored in the [`.github/actions`](.github/actions/) directory.i

-1. Create an Azure AD Service Principal for OIDC Authentication
+1. Create an Microsoft Entra ID Service Principal for OIDC Authentication
-    - Reference the following documentation to configure your Azure AD Service Principal: [OIDC authentication to Azure](https://learn.microsoft.com/en-us/azure/active-directory/saas-apps/github-enterprise-managed-user-oidc-provisioning-tutorial).
+    - Reference the following documentation to configure your Microsoft Entra ID Service Principal: [OIDC authentication to Azure](https://learn.microsoft.com/en-us/azure/active-directory/saas-apps/github-enterprise-managed-user-oidc-provisioning-tutorial).
 1. Configure your GitHub Actions Secrets
     - In your forked repository, navigate to `Settings > Secrets and variables > Actions`.
     - Create the following secrets: